korenmiklos/talks/2025-09-10-rsecon/README.md

 - Not suitable for large binary data

 ### Data Version Control (DVC)
-- Similar spirit to BEAD
+- Similar spirit to bead
 - More complex than needed
 - [dvc.org](https://dvc.org)